Citing Photos, Graphics, Artwork, and Images

-Edu Pro Plan users can now choose our new "Photo/Picture/Graphic/Artwork" citation source type to generate citations for these which can be included in the Bibliography or copy and paste.
+Edu Pro Plan users can now choose from several illustration citation types, including the "Photo/Picture/Graphic/Artwork" citation source type, to generate citations for various illustrations.
+These can then be included in the Bibliography or copied and pasted.

 IMPORTANT: If you are reproducing the image in your document, citing the image is not a replacement for obtaining copyright permission.
-You should generally indicate if an image is under copyright (and reproduced with permission), licensed through creative commons, or is public domain.
+You should generally indicate if an image is under copyright (and reproduced with permission), licensed through Creative Commons, or is in the public domain.

-When you are actually including the item as an image in your paper, some styles indicate that the full citation should go in a caption below the image.
+When you include the item as an image in your paper, some styles indicate that the full citation should go in a caption below the image.

 Here are a few pointers which may help: